neulab/tranx-study/README.md

 We provision Linux desktop with PyCharm IDE, required Python environment for all the tasks and a Firefox browser installed.

-Note that the plugin will be available for you to use only on part of your assigned tasks for controlled study.
+**Note that the plugin will be available for you to use only on part of your assigned tasks for controlled study, so please don't panic if you cannot use the plugin for some tasks!**

 The plugin is not perfect, so try to use the plugin when you have a question, but feel free to use the web browser if the plugin is not helpful.

 To setup and perform the user study, please follow the below steps to access a VM pre-provisioned with required environments and use PyCharm IDE.

-We recommend following below instructions to access our remote desktop environment.
+We recommend the following instructions to access our remote desktop environment.
+If your Internet connection lag makes the remote environment unusable for development tasks, please try setting up your local user study environment on your machine following [this section](#i-cannot-access-the-remote-environment).
+Do note that this would require quite some amounts of system resources.

-### 1. Access Remote Environment (Recommended!)
+### 1. Access Remote Environment (recommended & easy)
 - Start Remote Desktop Client program (RDP client).
 For Windows users, type "rdp" in start menu and select the remote desktop client.
 For Mac users, download Microsoft Remote Desktop from App Store (https://apps.apple.com/us/app/microsoft-remote-desktop/id1295203466?mt=12).
 For Linux users, download Remmina (https://remmina.org/).
 - Connect to our remote server `5568.duckdns.org`, using the username and password provided in the email.
 - Click the "User Study" folder shortcut on the desktop.
 Enter your folder named by your assigned user ID. **IMPORTANT: Do not enter other user's folder!**